Florvin-04/product-catalog-web-app/README.md

 ### Database Setup

 1. Create a PostgreSQL database
-2. Update the `.env` file in the backend directory with your database credentials (view env.example for reference).
+2. Add / Update the `.env` file in the backend directory with your database credentials (view env.example for reference).
 The website uses [Neon tech](https://neon.tech) for the database connection.
 3. Run database migrations:
    ```bash
    'root folder'